plairfx/OpenLeaf-Octant-Hackathon-Project/solidity/README.md

 OpenLeaf does that by allowing protocols to add their project, they can create tasks, earn yield and show transparency by submitting information about their activity.

 **Protocols**
-- Create Tasks where users can participate and earn money from
+- Create and Manage Tasks where users can participate and earn money from
 - Earn yield through OpenLeaf's Strategies and use the yield for funding tasks

 **Users**